 A complaint we see the most stems from notifications not coming through.
 Whether these are push notifications, or just in general.
-Users state they don’t see any notifications at all, or they only appear when the app is opened.
+Users state they don’t see any notifications at all, or they only work when an app is in use.
 Like Facebook or Gmail.
-Obviously this is a big problem.
+Obviously, this is a big problem.

-Also try heading into Settings > Sounds & Notifications > App Notifications and make sure they’re all turned on.
-Alternatively make sure none have been added to the Do-Not-Disturb controls.
+Also, try heading into Settings > Sounds & Notifications > App Notifications and make sure they’re all turned on.
+Alternatively, make sure you didn’t add apps to the Do-Not-Disturb list.
 Last but not least try downloading an app like Push Notification Fixer and see if that helps.

-For whatever reason we’ve seen a lot of complaints about users unable to accept or download updates.
-Whether those are small bug fixers, or the latest Android 7.0 Nougat release.
-This is a small problem that happen way too often, and easy to fix.
+For whatever reason, we’ve seen a lot of complaints about users unable to accept or download updates.
+Whether those are small bug fixes or Android 9 Pie.
+This is a small problem that happens way too often, but it’s easy to fix.

 As silly as it sounds, a simple device reboot almost always fixes this.
 Push and hold the power button and turn the phone off and back on, or select restart.
 Once it’s done and back up and running try the update again.
 Remember, Pie is “slowly” rolling out to users in stages, not hitting everyone at once.
 You could get it today, or it may take upwards of 2-weeks.
 Be patient, and again, we do not recommend using the Oxygen update tool for this release.

 Pocket Problem (Overheating)

-This is an odd issue, which was fixed, and is now rearing its head again.
-If the phone is facing your leg in a pocket or screen-down in a purse, the fingerprint sensor might get touched and “scans” to try and unlock.
-This happens over and over and over again.
+Last year this “pocket heat” problem was reportedly fixed, but now we’re seeing complaints again.
+If the phone is facing your leg in a pocket or screen-down in a purse, the fingerprint sensor might get touched and “scans” to try to unlock.
+This happens over and over again.
 Heating the device up and draining the battery.

 Head into Settings > Advanced > Pocket Mode > and set to Enable.